cmglastra/WGCNA-applied-to-brain-areas-involved-in-social-cognition/readme.md

 This repository contains the scripts and data that were used during the development of a Weighted Gene Co-expression Network Analysis (WGCNA) on brain-expressed genes.
 This study was the main topic of a Bachelor’s thesis (TFG) in Biotechnology at the Technical University of Madrid (Universidad Politécnica de Madrid) by the student Carmen Martínez.
 The analysis was supported by reference materials on WGCNA created by Zhang, Langfelder and Horvath.
 All of it was conducted in R, and mostly based in the WGCNA package, together with packages GEOquery, limma and ggplot2.
+The whole work can be found at the UPM web repository upon request.

 ## DATA
 * ***Clean data (allData and datExpr).RData***: data file containing gene expression data (datExpr), already pre-processed, and extra gene data (gene symbol, ILMN probe ID, GeneBank Accession Number, GO terms, etc)